LLNL/variorum/src/docs/sphinx/VariorumTools.rst

 The JSON API enables Variorum to interface with higher-level system software.
-Current integration efforts include a Kokkos connector for power monitoring and a Flux power managment module.
+Current integration efforts include a Kokkos connector for power monitoring and a Flux power management module.
 Links to each of these frameworks can be found below.
 Note that these integrations with Variorum are in early development stages and are expected to be updated to support more features and tests.